dsavransky/grading/documentation/setup.rst

 #.
 Click the 'Generate Token' button under API
 #.
 This page also lists all other IDs you need to know

-You will need to enter this token the first time you run :py:func:`~cornellGrading.cornellGrading.setupQualtrics`
+You will need to enter this token the first time you run :py:meth:`~.cornellGrading.setupQualtrics`

 .. note::

-   The token is stored in your system's keychain as ``qualtrics_token`` and will be automatically loaded on all subsequent :py:meth:`cornellGrading.cornellGrading.setupQualtrics` calls.
+   The token is stored in your system's keychain as ``qualtrics_token`` and will be automatically loaded on all subsequent :py:meth:`~.cornellGrading.setupQualtrics` calls.
 If you need to change the local token, you must manually delete it from the keychain.
 The token is entered as a secure password, and so you will not see the cursor move as you enter it.
 The token will only be saved if the connection to Canvas is successful.

 .. warning::

     Windows users working with a standard shell will likely `be unable to copy/paste this token into the command prompt.
-Windows users should use the ``qualtrics_token_file` input when running :py:func:`~cornellGrading.cornellGrading.setupQualtrics` for the first time, or just retype it into the prompt.
+Windows users should use the ``qualtrics_token_file` input when running :py:meth:`~.cornellGrading.setupQualtrics` for the first time, or just retype it into the prompt.

 Qualtrics De-Anonymization